Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Save-AzureRmVhd.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group of the virtual machine.
+Specifies the name of the resource group of the storage account.

 ```yaml
 Type: String